Table of Contents

 Client code vulnerability occurs as a result of poor programming practices in mobile application development.
 Such flaws present in the codes lead the attacker to exploit the client-side and server-side flaws by tampering with the codes, crafting malicious input to function call for code executions.
 These poor code flaws (memory leaks, buffer overflows) are present on the client-side and distinct from the server-side coding, which leads to exploiting the code weaknesses such as buffer overflows, remote code execution, memory leaks and data leakage.

-Other than these, various apps depend upon third-party libraries and features for the app functionality and are often not undertaken into consideration.
-Thus, it offers an avenue for attackers to exploit vulnerabilities by injecting malicious code to change the app behaviour, sensitive data theft, hijacking of device computing power for crypto mining, etc.
+Other than these, various apps depend upon third-party libraries and features for their functionality, which are often not considered.
+Thus, it offers an avenue for attackers to exploit vulnerabilities by injecting malicious code to change the app’s behaviour, sensitive data theft, hijacking device computing power for crypto mining, etc.

 Example attack scenario as taken from OWASP: